aws-samples/appsync-similarity-search/README.md

 This project implements search similarity with AWS AppSync as the frontend with PostGres RDS Datasource.
 We use the PostGreSQL PGVector extension for storing embeddings of records.

+**Warning**
+Please note that the code here for the purpose of demonstration and should not be used in production.

 ## Dataset

 The example dataset to use is an Amazon Product dataset.
 It has the following schema